Saxo Logo

 $6.5

-Saxo Bank stock index options commission
+Saxo stock index options commission

 Unlike most brokers, Saxo Bank charges a fee for positions held overnight.